Anxiety Aid is a free online course for students struggling to keep worry and anxiety in check.

 Request a place

-To request a place, email email@example.com.
-We'll get in touch with you to arrange a short one-to-one call to make sure the course is a good fit for you.
+If you request a place, we'll arrange a short one-to-one call with you to make sure the course is a good fit for you.